In April 2018, Sterling Suffolk installed Hyperion's 1750 LED top light in its first greenhouse, which measures 54,400 m².

 The Hyperion 1750 was the latest LED grow light in the Hyperion product range and has a maximum light performance output of 1750 micromole/s, equivalent to a 1000 W SON-T. All Hyperion grow lights come in a range of standard and tailor-made spectrums, with a host of features and benefits designed to ensure a higher commercial return to growers.
-In 2017 Plessey introduced the Hyperion 1000 with a light output of 1000 micromole/s, equivalent to a 600 W SON-T.
+In 2017, Hyperion introduced the 1000 with a light output of 1000 micromole/s, equivalent to a 600 W SON-T.

 Sterling Suffolk Limited is a new venture backed by an experienced management team, with Richard Lewis in charge of growing.
 The new greenhouse, completed at the end of 2018 near Ipswich in Suffolk, is the first phase of a construction plan to develop a tomato production facility of over 8 Ha, creating many new jobs in the area.
 Suncrop Produce Limited will be Sterling Suffolk’s main customer, with long-term contracts to supply tomatoes to major UK supermarkets already established.

-Commenting on his decision to choose Plessey’s new Hyperion LED grow light, Sterling Suffolk’s Horticultural Innovations and Projects Director, Richard Lewis, said:
+Commenting on his decision to choose the new Hyperion LED grow light, Sterling Suffolk’s Horticultural Innovations and Projects Director, Richard Lewis, said:

 ‘Following successes with our Hyperion in greenhouse installations with large growers in Holland and Belgium, we are delighted that Sterling Suffolk is our first major UK customer.
 Our new Hyperion 1750 is equivalent to a traditional 1000 W SON-T but with more efficient and productive light spectrums.
 It is also easy to install on the existing trellis and has user-replaceable components for hassle-free maintenance and long life.
 Hyperion offers growers a real alternative and a commercially viable LED lighting solution.’